 Having eczema is not only stressful for the entire family, but is also related to lower self-esteem for children with severe eczema.
 The constant itch and scratching, lack of good sleep may also deter children from concentrating on certain activities they like.
 Would these affect our kids and how can parents inspire our kids to a fulfilling life, despite the eczema?
 This was originally a 4-week Friday Q&A, now combined into a single informative post.

 Life Skill for our Children: Self-Esteem & Resilience

 MarcieMom: I’m thinking of possible scenarios such as

 - An older child/ teen being conscious of how he/she looks because of the rashes on the skin or face.

 - Moisturizing often or cleaning off sweat after sports may lead to the child feeling self-conscious as his/her friends don’t need to take that extra time to freshen up and moisturize.

 - A child may feel conscious that he/she is exempted from wearing jerseys or school uniform that is made with material (usually not cotton) that trigger his/her eczema rash (my toddler in pre-school is wearing Friday sports attire every day as the uniform is made with polyester, instead of cotton).

-Marcie Mom: Dr Rosina, I’ve watched your video resource and learnt that self-esteem is how one judge himself/ herself versus self-confidence which is how one thinks how good he/she is at something.
+Marcie Mom: Dr Rosina, I’ve learnt from you that self-esteem is how one judge himself/ herself versus self-confidence which is how one thinks how good he/she is at something.
 The former is related to ‘being’, while the latter is related to ‘doing’.
 The points I’ve listed above are related to how one feels about the external world appraisal of his/ her looks and behavior.
 My question is

 Should a parent say anything about how the rashes look?